FAQs for the COVID-19 Vaccine

 Like all vaccines, scientists are studying COVID-19 vaccines carefully for side effects now and will continue to study them for many years.

-CDC and FDA have recommended a pause in vaccination with the Johnson and Johnson (J&J) vaccine. to allow researchers at both agencies time to better understand a small number of reported cases of women developing a rare clotting disorder after receiving the vaccine.
-As of April 13, 6.8 million doses of the J&J vaccine have been administered and six cases of blood clots have been reported.
-All six known cases have occurred in women between the ages of 18 and 48, within six to 13 days of receiving the vaccine.
+CDC and FDA temporarily recommended a pause in vaccination with the Johnson and Johnson (J&J) vaccine. to allow researchers at both agencies time to better understand a small number of reported cases of women developing a rare clotting disorder after receiving the vaccine.